 “Thus it can be established that between 1920 and 1940 there was a concentration of Jewish immigrant workers living in the Johannesburg suburbs of Doornfontein, Bertrams and Jeppe.
 Their greatest significance however lies in the fact that they were immigrants and that a large proportion of them were manual labourers of the artisan class” (ibid, 74).

 As the second generation of better educated and entrepreneurial Jews moved away from Bertrams to the northern suburbs, the usage of the Shuls and Synagogues in the areas dropped.
-The Bertrams Synagogue in Kimberly Road closed in 1984
+The Bertrams Synagogue (also known as the Kimberly Road Shul) at 54 Kimberly Road closed in 1984 and is now a private residence.

 This is a collection of 17 houses in Erin Street that have been restored.
 Four houses backing on to Bertrams Road were demolished to make way for the Rea Vaya bus route.
 The houses date back to 1910-1914.